atlas-services/hermes/README.md

 Contribuer - FR
 ---------------

 Contributeurs bienvenus!
-Hermes est un projet open source.
+Hermes est un logiciel libre.
 Si vous souhaitez contribuer, n'hésitez pas à proposer une PR!
 Vous pouvez lire le fichier [CONTRIBUTING](/CONTRIBUTING.md) qui vous indiquera quelques directions de contributions .

 Contribute - EN
 ---------------
 We love contributors!
-Hermes is an open source project.
+Hermes is an free software.
 If you'd like to contribute, feel free to propose a PR!
 You can follow the [CONTRIBUTING](/CONTRIBUTING.md) file which will explain you some needs about contributing.

-Install
+Install : Plateform Linux
 ====================================

 Get the Repository